vectorvalor2/RDP/README.md

 /*Inject The Safe Simulated Game Development Environment utilizing core layers to build the workflow*/

-/*Enable reading and writing to files from the file system*/
+/*Enable read/write to file, update and/or remove*/

 /*Enable object drag-drop, add performance logs, and build material editor*/